pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

                                       PYWBEMCLI_KEYFILE environment variable).
       -o, --output-format [mof|xml|table|csv|text]
                                       Output format (Default: mof).
+      --use-pull_ops [yes|no|either]  Determines whether the pull operations are used forthe EnumerateInstances,
+                                      associatorinstances,referenceinstances, and
+                                      ExecQuery operations. yes means that pull
+                                      will be used and if the server does not support pull, the operation will fail.
+No choice forces pywbemcli to try only the traditional non-pull operations. either
+                                      allows pywbem to try both pull and then traditional operations.
+This choice is
+                                      acomplished by using the Iter... operations
+                                      as the underlying pywbem api call.
+The default is either.
+      --pull-max-cnt INTEGER          MaxObjectCount of objects to be returned if pull operations are used.
+This must be  a positive non-zero integer.
+Default is 1000.
       -v, --verbose                   Display extra information about the processing.
       --version                       Show the version of this command and exit.